evaryont/pritunl-auth/README.md

-# pritunl-auth: single sign on
+# pritunl-auth: single sign on for pritunl

 Copyright (c) 2015 Pritunl